qwerty-development/RBS/docs/comprehensive-project-guide.md

-# 📱 Restaurant Booking System (RBS) - Comprehensive Developer Guide
+# 📱 Plate - Comprehensive Developer Guide

 _A complete guide for developers joining the project_